 Though participation in any form of non-interscholastic baseball while a member of a school team is prohibited, any participation in a non-interscholastic contest on or after this date for a student who has not yet joined your interscholastic program results in the individual being ineligible for the OHSAA tournament in addition to any other suspensions issued.

-For the 2022 baseball season, this date is: April 6, 2022
+For the 2024 baseball season, this date is: April 1, 2024

-Please put this date on your calendar and remind the players on your team!
+Please remind the players on your team!

 Communicating with the OHSAA